Civil Right to Counsel Bibliographies

 - The introductory bibliography is for people getting started on the issue who want some good primers but don't want to get overwhelmed.

-- The comprehensive bibliography contains every law review article, study, report, paper, news story, and social media piece we're aware of, and is sorted by subject.
+- The comprehensive bibliography contains every law review article, study, report, paper, resolution, or treaty we're aware of, and is sorted by subject.
 It also contains briefs from key cases.
 Before starting to browse it, make sure to read about how the comprehensive bibliography works.
 Also,there may be a delay before the comprehensive bibliography first opens.